alfred-python/Alfred/README.md

 - Alfred is not to be used for any illegal purposes, as stated above it is a proof of concept and may be used in ethical hacking operations if desired.

 # Features
-Currently ALfred operates in two modes; single and combo
+Currently Alfred operates in two modes; single and combo
 - Combo: Using a wordlist different account names and passwords
 - Single: Attacking account by only using a single username